mdtanker/polartoolkit/docs/installation.md

 ## Common errors

+If you get errors related to GDAL and GMT, try reinstall Geopandas and PyGMT with the following command:

+    mamba install geopandas pygmt --force-reinstall

 If you get an error related to traitlets run the following command as discussed [here](https://github.com/microsoft/vscode-jupyter/issues/5689#issuecomment-829538285):

     mamba install ipykernel --update-deps --force-reinstall